Writing your book will take forever if you let it – no word of a lie.

 - not the type of person who becomes an author (what’s all that about, anyway?)

 But that’s simply not true.
 So don’t believe the mind monkeys.
 (Find out more about the mind monkeys here – they tell lots of fibs!)
 Sort out the practicalities and you’ll soon finish writing a book you can be proud of.
+And I can’t put into words how that feels.

 Want to learn some of my secret tips to overcome these pesky obstacles and finish writing your book?
 Check out my other blog: 6 ridiculously simple steps to writing your non-fiction book.